 In December 2014, in partnership with Gallagher USA’s Singapore office, we and Trika were supplied the showcases for National Gallery Singapore.

 Showcases were painstakingly designed and crafted to suit specific galleries.
-For example, an almost 5m long Mapcase, consisting of four separate showcases, was created within a 2.5 ton metal casing.
-Various compartments for concealing the functional equipment such as fibre optic lighting systems, semi-automatic soft-closing mechanisms, passive Artsorb ventilators, electronic controls for opening and even a table-top touch-screen were incorporated into this multi-tier assembly.
+For example, an almost 5m long special display cases, consisting of four separate showcases, was created within a 2.5-ton metal casing.
+Various compartments for concealing the functional equipment such as fiber optic lighting systems, semi-automatic soft-closing mechanisms, passive Artsorb ventilators, electronic controls for opening and even a table-top touch-screen were incorporated into this multi-tier assembly.
 The anti-reflective glass was assembled and bonded at the site with fully mitered joints.